SOCIAL ISSUES IN MANAGEMENT (SIM)

-SIM seeks proposals for the main program sessions (Sunday, 9 August, Monday, 10 August, and Tuesday, 11 August) at the 2020 Academy of Management (AOM) Annual Meeting in Vancouver, British Columbia, Canada.
+SIM seeks proposals for the scholarly program sessions (30 July – 3 August 2021) at the 2021 Academy of Management (AOM) Virtual Meeting Experience.
 The common logic of scholarship in the SIM Division is our shared interest in understanding responsible managerial behavior at the individual, organizational, and trans-organizational levels.
-Paper and symposium proposals may choose to incorporate this year’s conference theme: 20/20: Broadening our Sight.
-Herman Aguinis, this year’s AOM Program Chair, described the theme as follows (you can find his full remarks here).
+Paper and symposium proposals may choose to incorporate this year’s conference theme: Bringing the Manager back in Management.
+Amy Hillman, this year’s AOM Program Chair, described the theme as follows (you can find her full remarks here).

-The 20/20 theme is highly relevant for the SIM community, as much of our work touches directly or indirectly on these and similar dichotomies (e.g. stakeholder/shareholder, business/ethics, normative/empirical).
-Submitters are encouraged to reflect on the conceptual and practical links their work offers to the program theme: 20/20: Broadening our Sight.
+The 2021 theme is highly relevant for the SIM community, as much of our work touches directly or indirectly on these and similar dichotomies (e.g. rising uncertainty and unrest, roles of government, business and institutions within this uncertainty).
+Submitters are encouraged to reflect on the conceptual and practical links their work offers to the program theme: Bringing the Manager Back in Management.

 While we encourage proposals related to the conference theme, we also welcome non-thematic proposals about other topics within the SIM domain, including, but not limited to, ethical decision-making, corporate social responsibility, corporate philanthropy, natural business ethics, stakeholder engagement and relations, environmental management, base-of-the-pyramid, social entrepreneurship, moral development, public policy, and corporate political strategy.

 The SIM Division also sponsors numerous awards, including best paper, best student paper, best ethics paper, best dissertation, and best book.
-The winners of these awards are announced at the SIM business meeting held on Monday afternoon during the conference.
+The winners of these awards are announced at the SIM business meeting.

 Please pay particular attention to all of the submission guidelines.
 The Program Chairs have agreed to apply them rigorously and reject non-conforming papers.
 All submissions must be made online.

-If you have any questions that cannot be clarified through the website, please contact Katherina Pattit, 2020 SIM Division Program Chair (email@example.com).
+If you have any questions that cannot be clarified through the website, please contact Colin Higgins 2021 SIM Division Program Chair (email@example.com).